Up Close & Personal [vol. I]: 5 Things I've Learned From Battling Social Anxiety

 My social anxiety began when I started high school, but I wasn’t fully aware of it until I hit my college years.
 I always just thought I was shy, until I realized that there was a huge difference between plain old shyness and how I would react to and/or avoid certain situations.

 I attended the same school from pre-k through junior high.
 I had the same group of friends for years, but when I went off to high school, all of that changed and I wasn’t able to adapt as well as I thought I would.
 High school made me feel extremely anxious.
 I acted as normal as I possibly could, but in reality, as soon as I stepped foot into school every morning, I was counting the hours until it was time for me to leave.
-My social anxiety took over those years, and I was never able to fully get a grasp on it, because I wasn’t aware of what social anxiety even was.
+My social anxiety took over those years, and I was never able to overcome it because I wasn’t aware of what social anxiety even was.

 If I could describe social anxiety in one word, it would be Uncomfortable.
 I would feel uncomfortable in social settings, after social settings, or if I decided to avoid a social situation.
 My social anxiety often kept me up at night.
-My heart would beat uncontrollably, my mind would race, my stomach would turn, and my whole body would tense up.
+My heart would beat uncontrollably, my mind would race, my stomach would turn, my whole body would tense up and I would often beat myself up over how I handled certain interactions.

 • Large crowds made me feel highly uncomfortable (I’d always look for the nearest exit)